Modern concrete fire pit on granite tile patio at twilight

 “The outdoor room is the most honest room in any home.
 There’s nowhere to hide bad design under artificial light.”

-We studied hundreds of the most coveted patios, courtyards, and outdoor rooms to decode exactly what makes them work — and how you can apply those same principles to your own space, at any budget.
+We researched hundreds of the most desirable outdoor spaces – patios, courtyards, outdoor rooms, etc and decoded what makes them desirable, and how you can use those same principles to apply them to your own space, no matter the budget.

 Shaded pergola patio with boho rattan chairs and string lights European apartment patio with mounted lanterns